JasonLocklin/Dissertation/Prisms/Methods.md

 Patients participated in at least two sessions.
 The two sessions were intended to differ only in the presence or absence of prism adaptation.
 During prism adaptation, patients alternately pointed to targets on a table-top to the left and right of body mid-line every 2--3 seconds for 5 minutes.
 Prism glasses were worn that shifted vision 10$^\circ$ to the right and visibility of hand movement was not artificially occluded (concurrent visual feedback).

-As in the previous chapter, patients were tested for symptoms of neglect using four standard clinical measures.
-These were line bisection, figure copying, and two cancellation tasks: "stars" and "bells" [@Wilson1987].
+Patients were tested for symptoms of neglect using four standard clinical measures, including line bisection, figure copying, and two cancellation tasks: "stars" and "bells" [@Wilson1987].
 The four tasks were completed at the beginning of every session.
 Line bisection was also performed